 - Manage Tasks and Notifications in the Dashboard

-Once your Content is created, there are a few things to look at.
+Once a project is created, there are a few things to look at.

 2. Manage Workflow With Tasks and Task Templates

-Your task menu will appear on the right-hand side of your content along with your content comments and contributors.
+Your task menu will appear on the right-hand side of your project along with your project comments and contributors.

 Click on the New Task field to open the dialogue.
 Enter the text for your task.
 You may assign the task to any team member on your calendar or set a finish time for the specific task.